Adam Schefter: Journalism career

 Schefter joined the NFL Network in 2004 and appeared on NFL Total Access and also wrote for NFL.com.
 Before joining the NFL Network, Schefter appeared five times on ESPN's Around the Horn as a substitute for Woody Paige.
 Paige was based in Denver at the time.
 Before Around the Horn, Schefter appeared on ESPN's The Sports Reporters.
 Schefter appeared on NBC twice in the summer of 2008, working as the sideline reporter for Al Michaels and John Madden during the Redskins–Colts Pro Football Hall of Fame Game and then the Redskins–Jaguars preseason finale.

 According to a USA Today survey of fans published January 19, 2009, "NFL Network's Adam Schefter edged ESPN's Chris Mortensen (34%–32%) for best (NFL) insider despite the NFL Network being in less than half as many U.S. households."
 Schefter was again selected as the best (NFL) insider in a November 2010 USA Today fan poll.
 Schefter was voted USA Today's best "insider" for a third straight year in November 2011.

 In 2009, Schefter became a football analyst with ESPN.
 He began appearing on-air on August 17, 2009.
 In October 2010, Sports Illustrated writers included Schefter in its "Top 40," a listing of the NFL's top officials, executives, coaches, players and media members.

 In 2014, Schefter was named the "Most Influential Tweeter in New York" by New York magazine in February, "Best Newsbreaker" by the sports media website Awful Announcing in its second annual People's Sports TV Award Winners in May, and SI.com's “Media Person of the Year.”

 On July 9, 2015, Schefter tweeted a medical chart photo indicating that Jason Pierre-Paul had his right index finger amputated.
 On February 5, 2016, it was reported that two individuals were fired from Jackson Memorial Hospital after a lengthy investigation for violating HIPAA laws.
-Pierre-Paul sued Schefter and ESPN for breach of privacy in February of 2016.
-In February of 2017, Pierre-Paul and ESPN settled the lawsuit.
+Pierre-Paul sued Schefter and ESPN for breach of privacy in February 2016.
+In February 2017, Pierre-Paul and ESPN settled the lawsuit.

 In November 2015, Schefter was named The Cynopsis Sports Media Personality of the Year, which is presented annually to an individual whose work in the sports industry has transcended how sports connect with fans.
 In the same year, he was named honorable mention for Sports Illustrated Now's 2015 Media Person of the Year, and 2015 Sports Media Personality of the Year by the Tampa Bay Times.